DerPozzi/rust-project-generator/README.md

     - Using GitHub .gitignore template and auto init for README
 - [X] Initial commit and push of cargo project
 - [ ] Remove repositories?
+- [ ] Check for valid project name
 - [ ] Prettier
 - [ ] Refactor